 Different tree species will vary on what type of buds they shoot from.
 Some species will shoot from only one type of bud.
-Whereas some species will shoot from a mix of these buds.
+At the same time, some species will shoot from a mix of these buds.

-Additional buds originate deep in the tissue of tree roots.
-Specifically, additional buds are in the tissue of young healthy roots, free from injury.
+Other buds originate deep in the tissue of tree roots.
+Specifically, other buds are in the tissue of young, healthy roots, free from injury.

-With root anatomy, the pericycle layer is one region you can find additional buds.
+With root anatomy, the pericycle layer is one region in which you can find different buds.
 The pericycle layer is where lateral roots also form.

 Reparative buds form in response to root injury.
 These buds form in the callus tissue of injured roots.

 Like basal shoots, most trees will only send shoots from their roots in response to injury.
 So, as an arborist, shoots can be a sign of stress or damage.

 This section contains some discussion about the anatomy of tree roots.
 To learn more about this topic, check out the following article: The Anatomy of a Tree Root Explained.
 This article will describe all the different parts of a tree root, including all the different functions.

 Planting Cuttings of a Tree

 In some species, removed branches can grow into new trees.
 In the wild, a fallen branch can land in a patch of ground and begin sprouting roots.
-From here, the branch will grow into a clone of the tree it fell off of.
+From here, the branch will grow into a clone of the tree it fell off.